 Inside Out with Courtnaye

-Every month I will have a NEW blog cover story and 3 feature stories that I will be sharing with you from Christian women around the globe!
+Hey Sis!
+So glad that you're here!
+Check out my blog cover stories and features where I share with you, Christian women from around the globe who are making a great impact for the Kingdom of God!
 As I interview each one, get ready to be inspired, instructed, and encouraged as we dive into some biblical and practical insight.
-It's DECEMBER, ladies!
+Let's go Inside!

 BLOG COVER STORY

 with Erica wiggenhron

 elcome, sister!
 Join me as a I sit down to talk to the beautiful Erica Wiggenhorn.
 She is the founder of Every Life Ministries.
 Erica longs to bring the truth of Scripture to transform your life.
 An award-winning author with Moody Publishers, Erica loves to share the Word of God wherever she can!
 Her latest release is An Unexpected Revival: Experiencing God’s Goodness Through Disappointment and Doubt, an 8-week Bible study through the prophecies of Ezekiel (a companion video teaching series is also available to accompany this work).
 She is also a frequent speaker at women’s retreats, large conferences, or her own kitchen table.
 In addition, Erica serves on the Proverbs 31 Ministries writing team for their First 5 App.
 You can find her almost every day on Instagram where she shares Phoenix life with her best friend Jonathan, and their four children (two of which are human and the others furry and adorable).